 Vision: Most bugs can see fine details up to 60 twigs (20 tiles) away, any further than that, they must succeed a perception ability check with DC determined by the GM.
 In darkness, bugs cannot see at all.
 A light source such as a torch or lantern may allow bugs to see out to 30 twigs (10 tiles) in darkness.

-There are special types of vision that allow creatures to see or feel their surrounding when they would otherwise be blinded.
+There are special types of vision that allow creatures to see or feel their surroundings when they would otherwise be blinded.

 Darkvision: Creatures with dark vision can see monochromatically in dark as if it were day.

 Blind sense: Creatures with blind sense feel the slightest vibrations in the ground and air to determine their surroundings.
-Creatures will have a specified distance they can see to with blind sense.
+Creatures will have a specified distance they can see with blind sense.

 Crafting: To craft an item, a character must perform a skill check using the appropriate crafting skill.
 If the result of the crafting roll exceeds the DC of the item, the item will be successfully crafted.
 The raw materials for crafting items is ½ of the listed price.